myjjyu/07_Database/01/07_SubQuery.md

 SELECT s.studno, d.dname, s.grade, s.name
 FROM student s
 INNER JOIN department d ON s.deptno = d.deptno
-WHERE d.dname LIKE '%공학%';
+WHERE s.deptno IN ( SELECT depton FROM department WHERE dname LIKE '%공학%');

 ```
 mysql> SELECT s.studno, d.dname, s.grade, s.name
     -> FROM student s
     -> INNER JOIN department d ON s.deptno = d.deptno
-    -> WHERE d.dname LIKE '%공학%';
+    -> WHERE s.deptno IN (SELECT deptno FROM department WHERE dname LIKE '%공학%');
 +--------+--------------------+-------+-----------+
 | studno | dname              | grade | name      |
 +--------+--------------------+-------+-----------+